 On-Camera Bounce Flash.
 Aim the camera and flash towards the bounce surface to set your custom white balance.
 This technique will correct for any changes introduced by the color of the bounce surface itself, e.g. a yellow ceiling or wall.

-Examples of warm lights include tungsten, halogen, fluorescent, or early morning, and late afternoon sunlight.
+Examples of warm lights include tungsten, halogen, fluorescent, or early morning, and late afternoon sunlight when the sun is low on the horizon.
 Examples of cool lights include blue sky, electronic flash, and daylight.

 Digital cameras can only balance to one color temperature of light at a time.
 In a mixed color temperature shooting environment, we recommend identifying and white balancing your camera towards the predominant light source illuminating your subject.

-If the different sources of illumination on your subject are equal in intensity and distribution, then stand near the subject and white balance your camera while aiming the camera back towards where you will be positioned when taking the picture.
+If the different sources of illumination on your subject are relatively equal in color and intensity, then stand near the subject and white balance your camera while aiming the camera back towards where you will be positioned when taking the picture.

-In a mixed light environment with warm and cool lights, overall warmer (yellow) image tones will result when the camera is white balanced while aiming towards cooler (white or blue) sources of illumination, e.g. electronic flash, blue sky.
+In a mixed light environment with warm and cool lights, overall warmer (yellow) image tones will result when the camera is white balanced while aiming towards cooler (white or blue) sources of illumination, e.g. electronic flash, north facing window, blue sky, etc.

-In a mixed light environment with warm and cool lights, overall cooler (blue) image tones will result when the camera is white balanced while aiming towards warmer (yellow) sources of illumination, e.g. tungsten, halogen.
+In a mixed light environment with warm and cool lights, overall cooler (blue) image tones will result when the camera is white balanced while aiming towards warmer (yellow) sources of illumination, e.g. tungsten, halogen, late afternoon sun, etc.

 We recommend white balancing towards the cooler illumination in a mixed light environment.
 For example, photographing under a combination of tungsten and daylight illumination looks best when the camera is white balanced towards the cooler daylight.
 This is because the correction necessary to color balance the bluish daylight results in warm image tones in those areas illuminated by the already warm tungsten light.